 “Turner Hall was crowded last evening with people of all ages ranging from the two year old to the three score and ten, and more delighted audience never assembled in Galena—the little folks appeared during the evening in comic and sentimental songs, tableaux, etc. and made a grand display in the costly silks, glittering diamonds and other ornaments.”

-Other lecturers in 1879 included Wendell Phillips speaking about the fair treatment of Indians, and Franz Sigel, a brigadier general, speaking about the Second Battle of Bull Run.
+Other lecturers in 1879 included Wendell Phillips speaking about the fair treatment of Indians, and Franz Sigel, a brigadier general, about the Second Battle of Bull Run.
 According to the Gazette, Mr. Sigel “closed with a patriotic appeal to his hearers to do their full share toward the healing the wounds caused by the late war, and restoring that fraternal feeling by which people of all parts of the union should be actuated, one toward another.”

 On April 27, 1893, William McKinley spoke at the Hall.
 He arrived in Galena on a special train from Chicago.
-The reception committee escorted him from the Illinois Central Depot to the corner of Main and Green where a parade was formed which proceeded to Turner Hall.
+The reception committee escorted him from the Illinois Central Depot to the corner of Main and Green, where a parade was formed which proceeded to Turner Hall.
 Governor McKinley was greeted with great enthusiasm as he stepped to the front of the stage.
 It was several minutes before he could speak and his oration lasted an hour.
-Three years later, he would be President.
+Three years later, he became President.

 On April 27, 1900, Theodore Roosevelt, then Governor of New York and future Vice President and President, was a guest speaker at the U.S. Grant birthday celebration.
 He commented on “the fertile quality of the soil and the prosperity of the farming district” near Galena.

 Some time around the turn of the century, the Turner Society sold the Hall to a stock company known as the Turner Opera House Association.
 Turner Hall became known as the Turner Opera House.
-Club meeting were held in the Hall along with theatrical and musical events.
-In July, 1911, the Galena Commercial Club held a banquet in the Hall that included speeches by the members and a vaudeville performance.
+Club meetings were held in the Hall along with theatrical and musical events.
+In July 1911, the Galena Commercial Club held a banquet in the Hall that included speeches by the members and a vaudeville performance.
 In September of that year “The Third Degree” was presented with the ticket price of $1.